DEONSKY/ProjectManagementAppDoc/README.md

 ### Project Roadmap

-Project Roadmap will created by gantt diagram page.
-First, sprints will be defined.
-Than subjects will be created and users organization accounts will add inside of the subject.
-Than inside the sprints, issues starts to creating.
-And default status is backlog.
+Project roadmap will started created from project defination.
+Than Project Manager started to creating sprints, subjects and issues.
+After that project parts starts to create.
+Parts are project sub features can be belonging to subject and sprint.
+And this parts have isseues.
+Isseues can be added parts after that parts are created.

 - Subjects are abstract parts about business rules.
 Example: User subscription feature
 - Issues are technical parts of projects.
 Example Creating subscription update service